NJ Real Estate License FAQs

 You can take the NJ real estate license exam three times.
 It involves passing the state and national exam portions.
 The real estate licensing exam usually consists of approximately 100 multiple-choice questions.
 If you fail to pass the exam in three attempts, you will take an additional 60 hours of education.
 Otherwise, you can’t re-qualify for the NJ real estate licensing exam.

-Licensed Real Estate Agent Vs. licensed real estate brokerage Profession – What’s the difference?
+Licensed Real Estate Agent Vs. Licensed real estate brokerage Profession – What’s the difference?

 A real estate agent has a professional license to assist people in buying, purchasing, and renting residential properties in their state.
 On the other hand, brokers are real estate agents with additional licenses, training, skills, and experience.
 A broker is someone who is licensed to own their own real estate firm.
 A real estate agent cannot work on their own, they must work under a licensed sponsoring real estate broker.